Ceraceopsis

 Ceraceopsis is a fungal genus in the class Agaricomycetes.
 It has not yet been placed in any order or family.
 A monotypic genus, it contains the single corticioid species Ceraceopsis verruculosa, found growing on dead deciduous wood in Venezuela.
 The type collection was made in June 1997, in Yutajé (Amazonas State).

-Ceraceopsis was circumscribed by mycologists Kurt Egon Hjortstam and Leif Ryvarden in 2007.
+Ceraceopsis was circumscribed by mycologists Kurt Hjortstam and Leif Ryvarden in 2007.